Thrasher (magazine)

-Thrasher is a skateboarding magazine founded in January 1981 by Eric Swenson and Fausto Vitello.
-The publication consists primarily of skateboard- and music-related articles, photography, interviews and skatepark reviews.
+Thrasher is an American skateboarding media brand founded in January 1981 by Eric Swenson and Fausto Vitello, who also founded Independent Truck Company, and officially launched as a skateboard magazine.
+Since the 1990s, Thrasher has expanded its presence in television, video production, online blogging and merchandising.

-The magazine also maintains a website and YouTube page, which includes segments with names such as "Firing Line" and "Hall of Meat", an online store, a video collection, a radio show, and a forum for registered users.
-The company also owns and operates the Double Rock indoor skateboarding facility, and the San Francisco skateshop, 66 6th.

 History

 Thrasher was founded in 1981 by Fausto Vitello and Eric Swenson, primarily as a way to promote Independent Truck Company, their skateboard truck company.
 The magazine's first editor was Kevin Thatcher.
-Mofo became the second staff member, joining Thatcher in mid-1981.
+Photographer/graphic designer/illustrator/journalist/Assistant Publisher/General Manager, Mörizen Föche - aka Mofo, became the second staff member, joining Thatcher in mid-1981.

+In 2016, Mofo was inducted into the Skateboarding Hall of Fame.

+In 1989, Cara-Beth Burnside became the first woman to appear on the cover of Thrasher.

-In 1993, Jake Phelps was named editor of the magazine.
-With him, he brought the punk-skater ethic to the world through his photojournalism, changing the essence of Thrasher, and in turn changing the sub-culture of skateboarding forever.
+In 1993, Jake Phelps was named editor of the magazine,.
 In 1999, the magazine sponsored a PlayStation game called Thrasher Presents Skate and Destroy.
-Vitello's son, Tony, took over as owner of the magazine after his father died of a heart attack in 2006, and Swenson committed suicide in 2011.
+Vitello's son, Tony, took over as owner of the magazine after his father died of a heart attack in 2006, and Swenson died by suicide in 2011.
 On March 14, 2019, long-time editor Jake Phelps died.

+In 2017, Thrasher was inducted into the Skateboarding Hall of Fame.

+The company also owns and operates the Double Rock indoor skateboarding facility, and the San Francisco skateshop, 66 6th.

 Photographer Michael Burnett is the magazine's current editor-in-chief.